mzivic7/endcord/configuration.md

 - `linux_ringtone_outgoing = "phone-outgoing-call"`
     Sound played when there is outgoing call.
 Linux only.
 Set to None to disable.
 Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
 - `custom_ringtone_outgoing = None`
-    Path to audi file played when there is outgoing call.
+    Path to audio file played when there is outgoing call.
 Set to `None` to disable.
 The file will be played in loop.
 - `yt_dlp_path = "yt-dlp"`
     Path to [yt-dlp](https://github.com/yt-dlp/yt-dlp) executable or command.
 Used for playing youtube videos.
 - `yt_dlp_format = 18`